dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 <br>

 **Feature Engineering:**
-- Constructed a **relative NDVI hot spot index** comparing each grids mean to the global mean
+- Constructed a **relative NDVI hot spot index** comparing each grids local mean to the global mean
 - Created **interaction features** focused on targeted combinations of weather features and the specific interactions of slope and wind.

 **Modeling:**